 United States space scientists are calling the Saturn Five Apollo Mission of Thursday (9 Nov) "flawless".

-United States space scientists are calling the Saturn Five Apollo Mission of Thursday (9 Nov) "flawless".
+Background: United States space scientists are calling the Saturn Five Apollo Mission of Thursday (9 Nov) "flawless".
 The key part of the 285,000 pound payload, the Apollo spacecraft, was brought down in the Pacific Ocean about 700 miles north-west of Hawaii.
 Recovery ships picked it out of choppy waters within ten miles of its original aiming point.

 Cameras on board the successful Saturn Five rocket photographed the fiery separation of the first stage from the second, while the speeding rocket carried its payload into orbit.